Maximize Ecommerce sales With Optimized Content

 |PIM||A PIM system is a central repository to store, access, and update product information like marketing content, product descriptions, and logistics information.
 This system creates a single source of truth for ecommerce teams.
 Its centralized system allows teams to access information quickly for editing, updating, and activation to online sales channels, such as Amazon, Tesco, or Instacart.|

 A PIM system offers teams a single source of truth for digital inventory.
-A DSA system gives teams the ability to closely monitor if online retailers have implemented the provided inventory — making it the key for updating the PIM system correctly in real-time.
+A DSA system gives teams the ability to closely monitor if online retailers have implemented the provided inventory as intended — effectively with a Digital Shelf Content monitoring solution you can see exactly what the shopper sees and compare it vs your brand standards.

 “When there are personally relevant images, videos, text, and reviews on a product page, 51% of shoppers are ‘very likely to buy.’”